TritonDataCenter/sdc-cloudapi/README.md

 - `LOG_LEVEL`: Tests log level.
 Default `info`.
 - `POLL_INTERVAL`: Value used to check for a vm status change, in milisecs.
   By default, 500 miliseconds.
+- `SDC_SETUP_TESTS`: The tests are running versus an existing SDC setup.
+(No need to boot a server instance, since there's one already running).

-Also, the contents of the aforementioned `./etc/cloudapi.config.json` file should have been properly set.
+Also, the contents of the aforementioned `./etc/cloudapi.cfg` file should have been properly set.

 # TODO